INRGI/vehicle_app/README.md

-Camper Rental Application
-Overview
-This application is developed for a company providing camper rental services in Ukraine.
-The application consists of three main pages:

-Home Page: Contains a general description of the services provided by the company.
-Camper Catalog: Displays a catalog of campers with different configurations, filterable by location, equipment, and type.
-Favorite Listings: Shows listings that have been added to favorites by the user.
-The application's UI includes a navigation menu and viewing area, styled according to the design.

-Technical Specifications
-Listing Card: Implements a card displaying a camper rental listing.
-Camper Catalog: Initially renders 4 listings, with more loaded upon clicking "Load more".
-Favorite Listings: Allows adding and removing listings from favorites.
-The color of the "heart" button changes accordingly.
-Persistence: Upon page refresh, maintains the state of favorite listings.
-Modal Window: Opens when clicking "Show more" button, displaying detailed information about the camper.
-Closes on clicking the close button, backdrop, or pressing Esc key.
-Booking Form: Includes fields for name, email, booking date, and comment.
-Name, email, and booking date fields are mandatory and undergo validation.
-Upon submitting valid data, the page refreshes.
-Filtering: Adds filtering capability based on location, equipment, and type.
-Used Libraries
-@emotion/react
-@emotion/styled
-@reduxjs/toolkit
-axios
-formik
-nanoid
-npm
-react
-react-dom
-react-loader-spinner
-react-modal
-react-redux
-react-router-dom
-react-toastify
-redux
-redux-persist
-yup
-Routing
-"/" - Home page with a general description of services.
-"/catalog" - Page displaying the camper catalog.
-"/favorites" - Page displaying favorite listings.
-If a user navigates to a non-existent route, they will be redirected to the home page.
+# Camper Rental Application

+## Overview

+Welcome to our Camper Rental Application!
+This application is designed for our company, which specializes in providing camper rental services in Ukraine.
+Here's a brief overview of what our application offers:

+- **Home Page**: Get an introduction to our services and what sets us apart.
+- **Camper Catalog**: Browse through our diverse range of campers, filterable by location, equipment, and type.
+- **Favorite Listings**: Keep track of your favorite camper listings.

+The UI is designed to be intuitive and user-friendly, ensuring a seamless experience for our users.

+## Technical Specifications

+### Listing Card

+Our listing card showcases all the essential information about each camper rental listing in a visually appealing format.

+### Camper Catalog

+Start exploring our camper catalog, where you'll find an initial set of listings.
+Click the "Load more" button to reveal more listings dynamically.

+### Favorite Listings

+Found a camper you love?
+Add it to your favorites with a simple click!
+The heart icon will change color to indicate it's been added.
+Remove it just as easily by clicking again.

+### Persistence

+Don't worry about losing your favorites when you refresh the page!
+Your selections will be saved so you can pick up right where you left off.

+### Modal Window

+For more details about a camper, simply click the "Show more" button.
+A modal window will open, providing comprehensive information about the camper, along with a booking form.

+### Booking Form

+Ready to reserve your camper?
+Fill out the booking form with your name, email, preferred booking date, and any additional comments.
+All fields are required and undergo validation.

+### Filtering

+Refine your search using our filtering options based on location, equipment, and type.

+## Used Libraries

+We've utilized a variety of libraries and tools to build this application:

+- **@emotion/react**
+- **@emotion/styled**
+- **@reduxjs/toolkit**
+- **axios**
+- **formik**
+- **nanoid**
+- **npm**
+- **react**
+- **react-dom**
+- **react-loader-spinner**
+- **react-modal**
+- **react-redux**
+- **react-router-dom**
+- **react-toastify**
+- **redux**
+- **redux-persist**
+- **yup**

+## Routing

+- **"/"**: Home page with a general description of our services.
+- **"/catalog"**: Explore our camper catalog.
+- **"/favorites"**: View your favorite camper listings.
+- If a user navigates to a non-existent route, they will be redirected to the home page.

+## Let's Get Started!

+We're excited to have you explore our Camper Rental Application.
+Whether you're planning your next adventure or simply curious, we're here to help you find the perfect camper for your journey!

+Happy travels! 🚐✨